Kanyini Mission

-In 2024, the South Australian Government partnered with SmartSat Cooperative Research Centre and local companies Inovor Technologies and Myriota to send a locally manufactured small satellite to low Earth orbit.
+In 2024, the Government of South Australian partnered with SmartSat Cooperative Research Centre, Inovor Technologies and Myriota to launch a locally built small satellite into low Earth orbit.

 Fully manufactured at Adelaide’s Lot Fourteen, South Australia’s first state-funded satellite – Kanyini – was launched onboard SpaceX’s Transporter-11 mission from Vandenberg Space Force Base, California on 17 August 2024.